Nurse Anesthetist Career Guide

 Changing Educational Requirements for CRNAs

 - In 2007, the American Association of Nurse Anesthesiology (AANA) approved a statement requiring CRNAs to earn a doctorate by 2025.

 - AANA did not specify what type of doctoral degree is required, but many programs offer a doctor of nurse anesthesia practice.

 - Nurses currently enrolled in a master's level CRNA program will not need to complete a doctorate.

 - Current CRNAs who were licensed through an MSN degree program do not have to complete a doctoral degree to practice.
 However, facility requirements may vary by institution.

 Like other advanced nursing professionals, nurse anesthetists are in high demand.
 The BLS projects that the number of advanced practice nurses could increase by 45% from 2020 to 2030.
-Employment of nurse anesthetists are projected to increase by at least 13% during that same time period.
+Employment of nurse anesthetists is projected to increase by at least 13% during that same time period.